Statistics (STAT)

 Restrictions:

-Students in the PH_HS-C_BS, PH_HS-P_BS or PH_PPHR_DP programs may not enroll.
+Students in the BS Health Sci-Clinical/Applied, BS Health Sci-Pharm Sciences or Pre-Prof. Doctor of Pharmacy programs may not enroll.

 Primary grade mode: Standard Letter